 Changing the World, One Takeaway at a Time

-If you’re an eco-conscious fast-food service, what can you do right now to turn the tide on fast-food packaging waste?
-Investing in eco-friendly packaging products like grease-proof pizza boxes or biodegradable Kraftware is an excellent place to start.
-Global fast-food giants are beginning to follow suit, but a healthy planet is a shared responsibility between businesses of all sizes, as well as their consumers.
+What can you do right now if you’re an eco-conscious fast-food service to turn the tide on fast-food packaging waste?
+Investing in eco-friendly packaging products like food-grade pizza boxes or biodegradable Kraftware is an excellent place to start.
+Global fast-food giants are beginning to follow suit, but a healthy planet is a shared responsibility between businesses of all sizes and their consumers.

-Not only can you reduce your carbon footprint with eco-friendly products like those previously mentioned, but you’ll also be helping society as a whole to pay more attention to the products they buy and how they dispose of their packaging.
+You can reduce your carbon footprint with eco-friendly products like those previously mentioned, and you’ll also be helping society as a whole to pay more attention to the products they buy and how they dispose of their packaging.